DragonSenses/visionize/architectural-decision-log.md

 4. Call the `main` function
 5. Close the database connections when the script terminates

+Initialize Prisma Client and handle errors

+- Import Prisma Client from @prisma/client
+- Create a prisma instance and use it in an async main function
+- Use .then() and .catch() to disconnect from the database and exit the process with an appropriate status code

 ### Planetscale

 To streamline the process we will use prisma with SQL on planetscale.